michaelfm1211/mdview/DOCS.md

 - Code block: activated when a line begins with three or more backtick (\`) characters.
 Inside a code block, all characters are escaped and wrapped in a HTML `<pre><code></code></pre>` block.
-A code block ends when the same sequence that begun it is found at the beginning of a line.
+A code block ends when the same sequence that begins it is found at the beginning of a line.
 A new paragraph block begins when this block ends.
-- Quote blocks: activated when a line beings with the `>` character followed by a space, and ended on two consecutive newlines.
+- Quote blocks: activated when a line begins with the `>` character followed by a space and ends on two consecutive newlines.
 All text between the start sequence and the newline is wrapped in an HTML `<blockquote></blockquote>` block.
-A new paragraph block is begun when this this block ends.
+A new paragraph block is begun when this block ends.

 ### Special Cases

-While almost everything is build around blocks and decorations, not everything is.
+While almost everything is built around blocks and decorations, not everything is.
 Below is a list of special character sequences that don't toggle a decoration or activate a block:
 - `---`: Writes a `<hr>` element (horizontal line).